What is a Service Promise & Why is it so Important?

 “You could almost think of the service promise as a vision or mission statement focused exclusively on the experience and how this is delivered.” — Julia Ahlfeldt, CCXP.

-AAA Home Response is an emergency subscription service for your home.
-For the times you’re faced with a burst pipe, buzzing switchboard or you’ve locked yourself out, a trusted AAA tradesperson comes to save the day.
+AA Home Response is an emergency subscription service for your home.
+For the times you’re faced with a burst pipe, buzzing switchboard or you’ve locked yourself out, a trusted AA tradesperson comes to save the day.

 The Proof - Why Are Service Promises So Important?